[(1) This section applies where a company is being wound up by the court and the liquidator is not the official receiver.

 (a) send a copy of the account to the company's creditors (other than opted-out creditors), and

-(b) give the company's creditors (other than opted-out creditors) a notice explaining the effect of
+(b) give the company's creditors (other than opted-out creditors) a notice explaining the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.